gbv/grimpo-skosmos/README.md

 The Skosmos web interface is by default accessable under <http://localhost:9090/> and the importer at <http://localhost:5020/>.

-The skript `init.sh` registers the terminologies saved in `terminologies.json`, downloads the vocabularies from the given sources and adds them to the triple store using the importer.
-It furthermore extends the `config-docker-compose.ttl` with the vocabulary information to make the (J)SKOS-vocabularies accessable by SKOSMOS.
+The skript `init.sh` takes a list of terminologies with their uri and a download link in [JSKOS format](https://gbv.github.io/jskos/), see `terminologies.json` for an example, as first argument and registers them.
+It downloads the vocabularies from the given sources and adds them to the triple store using the importer.
+Afterwards the skirpt extends the `config-docker-compose.ttl` with the vocabulary information to make the (J)SKOS-vocabularies accessable by SKOSMOS.